Vrtgs/thirtyfour/README.md

 provdes a compile-time guarantee that no element or alert struct (for example) will outlast the browser session.
 This should prevent issues where something attempts to send a command to a browser session that has already been closed.

-Note also that the WebDriver struct will attempt to close the session / browser on Drop, and hence this struct cannot be cloned.
-There are ways to allow cloning, for example, by making sure none of the clones will attempt to close the session on Drop.
-I'm not yet convinced this is a requirement.
-Please raise an issue if you need this functionality, and explain your use case.

 By embedding a reference to the actual WebDriverSession inside each struct such as WebElement, this also enables things such as easily adding